 Built in 1206, the tall brick minaret of Qutab Minar is the finest example of Indo- Islamic architecture.
 The five storied minaret has detailed carvings and verses from the Quran engraved on it.
 The Qutab Minar compound also has a few other structures of historical importance.

-Delhi has several places of importance.
+Capital city of India has several places of importance.
 Few other places one should visit include The Lodi Gardens, the Bahai Temple, Gandhi Smriti, and the Rashtrapati Bhavan among others.